Best Management Practices

 Herbicides, insecticides, and fungicides are essential for effective and economical reforestation in Texas.

-TFA supports the use of herbicides and other pesticides when applied according to the label and in compliance with non-regulatory Best Management Practices for forestry purposes.
+TFA supports the use of herbicides and other pesticides on forestlands when applied in accordance with all federal, state, and local regulations, manufacturer labels, and forestry Best Management Practices.

-TFA is committed to working with the Texas Department of Agriculture to ensure that reasonable guidelines are developed for the use of pesticides so they do not pose a significant risk to endangered species or the environment and that guidelines for use of pesticides do not unnecessarily hamper forestry operations.
+TFA is committed to working with the Texas Department of Agriculture to ensure that reasonable guidelines are developed for the use of pesticides so they do not pose a significant risk to human health, endangered species, or the environment and that guidelines for use of pesticides do not unnecessarily hamper forestry operations.

 Property Tax On Private Forest Lands